Afraid To Let Go

 I so wanted someone to blame!

-And when death finally came, I blamed myself
+And when Death came, I blamed myself;

 and forgave myself, simultaneously.